sahurtado88/learn/interview qs/Interview.md

 ____________
-# improvement weakness point

-One area I've been actively working on is time management.
-While I am generally very organized, I sometimes find myself taking on too many tasks at once, which can lead to moments of feeling overwhelmed.
-However, I've been implementing strategies such as prioritizing tasks and using time-blocking techniques to improve in this area
 _________________

 One aspect I've identified for improvement is my public speaking skills.
 While I'm comfortable communicating ideas one-on-one or in small groups, I have occasionally felt nervous when speaking in front of larger audiences.
 However, I've been actively addressing this by participating in public speaking workshops and seeking opportunities to practice presenting in various settings.
 I believe that with continued effort and experience, I can further strengthen this skill and become a more confident presenter